jf-tech/omniparser/README.md

 ## Why

 ## Recent Feature Additions
+- command line interface
+- javascript engine integration as a custom_func.
+- JSON stream parser
 - Extensibility
     - Ability to provide custom functions.
     - Ability to provide custom schema plugins.
     - Ability to customize the built-in omniv2 plugin's parsing code.
     - Ability to provide a new file format support to built-in omniv2 plugin.
-- JSON stream parser
-- 'javascript' engine integration as a custom_func.